 Unlucky Day

-The History Of Unlucky Day
+The History of Unlucky Day

 According to its very definition, luck is the belief that defines the experience of improbable events, especially ones that are auspicious or unfortunate.
-Humankind has believed in luck ever since the beginning, and every single culture in the world believed in luck to some degree.
-The word luck came from a Middle High German word called gelücke and the Old Slavic word lukyj.
-Basically, these words mean appointed by destiny.
+Humankind has believed in luck ever since the beginning, and every single culture in the world has believed in luck to some degree.

-At this moment in history, we’re unsure of when Unlucky Day was created.
-All that we know is that it’s been around for at least the past couple of years.
 If anyone happens to know who invented this holiday or when it was invented, they can always drop a line to see if we can verify that information and include it with this article.
 Until that day happens, however, the origins of this holiday will continue to remain a mystery.

 Some Quick Facts About Luck

-Let’s talk about luck before we continue on with our discussion of Unlucky Day.
+Let’s talk about luck before we continue with our discussion of Unlucky Day.
 Does that sound good to you?
 If it does, then check out the following facts about luck below.

 • The four-leaf clover as a symbol of luck dates back to ancient times.